Nawaralmemar/cloud_native_frontend/README.md

 ## Usage

-Visit the provided link to access the hosted website: [https://black-flower-0ca1a4b03.4.azurestaticapps.net/](https://black-flower-0ca1a4b03.4.azurestaticapps.net/)
+Visit this [link](https://green-bay-0bd5bbb03.4.azurestaticapps.net/) to access the hosted website.